George Yeo: Private sector

-V3 Group announced on 23 August 2020 that George Yeo will join as Senior Advisor.
-He acts as an independent board director of Hong Kong-listed AIA and Nasdaq-listed e-commerce platform Pinduoduo, the largest agriculture platform in China.
+On 23 August 2020, V3 Group, led by Osim founder Ron Sim, announced that George Yeo would join the group as senior advisor.
+Yeo is also an independent board director of Nasdaq-listed e-commerce platform Pinduoduo, the largest agriculture platform in China.

+Yeo was appointed as an independent non-executive director of Creative Technology in 2021.
+As of April 2024, George Yeo owns 400,000 shares in Wilmar International, and was appointed as an independent non-executive director.

 Awards and recognition

 In 2012, Yeo was awarded the Padma Bhushan, by India, the Order of Sikatuna, with the rank of Datu (Grand Cross), by the Philippines, and the Honorary Officer of the Order of Australia, by Australia.

 Personal life

 A Roman Catholic, Yeo married lawyer Jennifer Leong Lai Peng in 1984.
 The couple have three sons and a daughter.
 Yeo also has a niece named Gwendoline Yeo, who was an actress and musician.

 In 2004, their youngest son, who has struggled with childhood leukemia since age three, received a bone marrow transplant at St. Jude Children's Research Hospital in Memphis, Tennessee.
 Recognising the difficulties faced by families in such situations, Leong founded the Viva Foundation to help children with cancer to improve the survival rate and cure of children with cancer, especially childhood leukemia, in Singapore and Southeast Asia.
 In May 2006, a memorandum of understanding was signed between St. Jude Children's Research Hospital, National University of Singapore (NUS), National University Hospital (NUH) in Singapore, and the VIVA Foundation for Children with Cancer (VIVA).

 Yeo is an avid jogger and has participated in the Singapore Marathon 10 km run.
-He is a student of Taiji, an internal Chinese martial art, and describes himself as "a bit of a Taoist".
+He is a student of tai chi, an internal Chinese martial art, and describes himself as "a bit of a Taoist".